-24 National Planning Policy Framework (paragraph 145)
+21 National Planning Policy Framework (paragraph 145)

-- import / export figures, leading to Somerset exporting to local markets in Devon. - 6.24 Marine-dredged sand and gravel is a significant contributor to consumption of sand and gravel in Somerset.
+- 6.27 This LAA has already highlighted the importance of a positive policy on sand and gravel extraction in the Somerset Minerals Plan (adopted 2015).
+The Somerset Mineral Plan has indicated Somerset County Council's policy to maintain the Preferred Area/Area of Search at Whiteball, 22 thereby contributing to a sub-regional supply, and use a criteria-based policy considering proposals elsewhere in Somerset.
+For more information, refer to the Somerset Minerals Plan adopted in 2015 (available for download from www.somerset.gov.uk/mineralsandwaste). - 6.28 Potentially extraction at Whiteball may be proposed on the Somerset side of the border during the next 10 years or so, moving from extraction on the Devon side of the border.
+Whilst this is not expected to change Somerset's approach towards sand and gravel policy, it will alter the import / export figures, leading to Somerset exporting to local markets in Devon. - 6.29 Marine-dredged sand and gravel is a significant contributor to consumption of sand and gravel in Somerset.
 The comparison of actual and licensed dredging rates would suggest there is scope to increase the level of dredging in the Bristol Channel if necessary.
-However, indications are that Dunball Wharf is currently working close to its operational maximum capacity, when taking into account weather and tides, thus affecting the potential to increase the county's dependence on marine-dredged aggregates. - 6.25 National planning policy indicates mineral planning authorities preparing local plans 'should so far as practicable, take account of the contribution that substitute secondary and recycled materials and minerals waste would make to the supply of materials, before considering extraction of primary materials, whilst aiming to source minerals supplies indigenously'.
+However, indications are that Dunball Wharf is currently working close to its operational maximum capacity, when taking into account weather and tides, thus affecting the potential to increase the county's dependence on marine-dredged aggregates. - 6.30 National planning policy indicates mineral planning authorities preparing local plans 'should so far as practicable, take account of the contribution that substitute of secondary and recycled materials and minerals waste would make to the supply of materials, before considering extraction of primary materials, whilst aiming to source minerals supplies indigenously'.
 Taking this forward, the Somerset Minerals Plan has a role to play in supporting the production of recycled and secondary aggregates, in conjunction with the Somerset Waste Core Strategy (adopted 2013).